epdjsmit/KASM/README.md

 ## About

 Kick-Ass Security Machine (KASM) has been primarily created as an all-in-one Digital Forensics/Incident Response, Threat Hunting (DFIR-TH) pre-packaged virtual machine.
 KASM is full of invaluable forensics, malware analysis, threat intelligence and security analytics tools to aid, assist and automate with conducting Digital Forensics/Incident Response (DFIR) and Threat Hunting.
-The main reason for creating this VM is that when I have encountered environments where regular access to the Internet is extremely limited making the installation of additional software very difficult.
+The main reason for creating this VM is that when I have encountered environments where regular access to the Internet is extremely limited making the installation of additional software very difficult.<br>
 KASM should have everything you need whilst alleviating the reliance on having to install additional software.
-As new software and toolsets get released and reviewed, they will be added to the VM and relevant scripts.<br>
+As new software and toolsets get released and reviewed, they will be added to the VM and relevant scripts.<br>All of the included toolsets and software are referenced in [Acknowledgements](#acknowledgements).<br>

 ### Related Projects